react-cosmos/react-cosmos/CONTRIBUTING.md

 #### Compiled vs source code

 Monorepo packages have source code under `packages/PACKAGE/src` and compiled code under `packages/PACKAGE/dist`.
-Each packages has one or more _entry points_ (or zero in rare cases, like `react-cosmos-scripts` which exposes only binaries).
+Each package has one or more _entry points_ (or zero in rare cases, like `react-cosmos-scripts` which exposes only binaries).

 **Entry points** are ES5 modules that are published to npm as-in, and they only forward exports from package modules. `package.json#main` usually points the `index.js` entry point.
 But some packages have multiple entry points.
 Because they are placed at the package root level, secondary entry points can be imported like this: